aohanhongzhi/gl/README.md

 The difference from [go-gl](https://github.com/go-gl/gl) are:
 - WithOffset variants for some functions, so you don't have to pass pointers insteas of offsets (closes go-gl/gl issues [80](https://github.com/go-gl/gl/issues/80) and [124](https://github.com/go-gl/gl/issues/124)).
 Currently only functions `glDrawElements`, `glVertexAttribPointer`, `glGetVertexAttribPointerv` provide variants: let me know if you need more.
 - No need to use cgo under Windows (much faster build times).
-It requires Go 1.12.
+It requires Go 1.12 for compatibilty profiles.

 Features:
 - Go functions that mirror the C specification using Go types.